puppetlabs/puppet-docs/source/community/community_guidelines.markdown

 * Don't start endless debates on topics not directly related to the scope of a specific bug report.
 We have mailing lists and other places for longer discussions.
 * Avoid quoting complete previous comments by stripping unneeded lines.
 * Please double check to make sure that the information you are including is public (not confidential), especially in attached log files or screenshots.
 * We encourage community members to help us triage bugs, and this is a great way for anyone to get involved without ever writing a line of code.
-For more details, SEE DOC.
+For more details, see our [Redmine Workflow][redmine] document.
-* Refer to our Redmine Workflow document for more details about the process for filing bugs (link to Eric’s doc)
+* Refer to our [Redmine Workflow][redmine] document for more details about the process for filing bugs.

 ### Documentation Guidelines